Sufian-Abu/CSE470_Oligoli/README.md

 N.B:

-Click on the dashboard button to see the ratio of the number of the user, tasker, posted tasks against time(day).
+Click on the dashboard button to see the ratio of the number of the user, tasker, posted tasks against time(day) and also done task.